Dee Marvine • P.O. Box 1143 • Big Timber, MT 59011 • 406-932-5710 • dmarvine@bresnan.net

 Availability

 The Lady Rode Bucking Horses is available in softcover in major bookstores and on Amazon.com.
 All Aboard for Paradise is available in hardcover on Amazon.com.
 Out-of-print Sweet Grass (hardcover and audio cassette) and Last Chance (hardcover, paperback, audio cassettes and CDs) can be ordered “used” on Amazon.com.
-New autographed copies of all books can be ordered from the author.
-E-mail dmarvine@bresnan.net or phone 406-932-5710.
-Or mail your request to: Dee Marvine, P. O. Box 1143, Big Timber, MT 59011.
-Please make out your check to Dee Marvine, and add $3.00 postage to the price of each book.
+New hardcover and softcover copies of all books may also be ordered through publications@Larson-Marvine.com, while supplies last, at the prices listed above plus $7.00 postage and handling.